AnanyaSingh-Analytics/Sales-Data-Analytics-SQL-project/README.md

-## 🌾 Gramik Agri-Tech Analytics Project
+## 🌾 Sales data Analytics Project

-This project is a mock data analytics case study for **Gramik**, an agri-tech startup aimed at improving rural agricultural supply chains.
+This project is a Sales data analytics case study for **Gramik**, an agri-tech startup aimed at improving rural agricultural supply chains.
 It includes SQL-based data modeling and analysis, followed by interactive visualization in Power BI.

 ## 🧩 Project Overview
 - 🧑‍🌾 Analyze product sales by Village Level Entrepreneurs (VLEs)